In This Article

 CEO, Access Business Technologies

 Justin Kirsch has spent more than 25 years building secure technology infrastructure for financial institutions.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, and mortgage companies design integration architectures that satisfy regulatory requirements without slowing operations.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, and mortgage companies design Microsoft 365 and Azure integration architectures that satisfy regulatory requirements without slowing operations.